TannerGilbert/LoRa-Introduction/TTS_Introduction/README.md

-# LoRaWAN Node on The Things Network
+# Getting started with LoraWAN and The Things Stack

 > The LoRaWAN® specification is a Low Power, Wide Area (LPWA) networking protocol designed to wirelessly connect battery operated 'things' to the internet in regional, national or global networks, and targets key Internet of Things (IoT) requirements such as bi-directional communication, end-to-end security, mobility and localization services. - [Lora Alliance](https://lora-alliance.org/about-lorawan)

-[The Things Network](https://www.thethingsnetwork.org/) is a project dedicated to building an open, free, and decentralized internet of things network.
+[The Things Stack (TTS)](https://www.thethingsindustries.com/) is a project dedicated to building an open, free, and decentralized internet of things network.

 ## Creating a The Things Network Account